-The Group's disposal in October 2018 of Impetus (which formed the Automotive consulting segment) has resulted in that business's results being treated as discontinued operations and the comparative results for 2017 have been restated accordingly.
-Group revenue from continuing operations increased by approximately 15% to £18.6 million (2017: £16.2 million), all of which arose in Shire and Sira.
+The Group's disposal in May 2019 of Sira has resulted in that business's results being treated as discontinued operations and the comparative results for 2018 have been restated accordingly.
+Group revenue from continuing operations increased by approximately 26% to £23.04 million (re-presented 2018: £18.34 million), all of which arose in Shire.

-The overall profit before tax for the year was £20.7 million, including the profit arising from discontinued operations of £23.1 million (re-presented 2017: loss £0.1 million).
-The loss before tax on continuing operations was £2.4 million, stated after incentive payments and associated taxes of approximately £2.5 million that arose upon the sale of Impetus.
-The underlying result for 2018 was, excluding the incentive payments, a profit of £0.1 million (re-presented 2017: loss £0.1 million).
+The overall profit before tax for the year was £3.2 million, including the profit arising from discontinued operations of £3.1 million (re-presented 2018: £23.2 million).
+The profit before tax on continuing operations was £0.1 million (re-presented 2018: loss £2.5 million), which was a small improvement over the underlying result for 2018 (since the loss for that year was stated after incentive payments of approximately £2.5 million relating to a further discontinued business sold in 2018).